yiisoft/yii2-framework/UPGRADE.md

   parameter `$db`.
 In case you are instantiating this class yourself and using the `$config` parameter, you will need to move it to the right by one.

 * String types in the MSSQL column schema map were upgraded to Unicode storage types.
-This will have no effect on existing columns, but any new columns you generate via the migrations engine will now store data as Unicode.
+This will not affect on existing columns, but any new columns you generate via the migration's engine will now store data as Unicode.

 * Output buffering was introduced in the pair of `yii\widgets\ActiveForm::init()` and `::run()`.
 If you override any of these methods, make sure that output buffer handling is not corrupted.
 If you call the parent implementation, when